 Understand the distinction between the titles of people in the “helping” profession.
 So first of all, if you thought all people who helped with personal and relational issues were “about the same”, please read on.
 While all who enter this field have a desire to help improve the lives of people, they are not equally equipped.
 Each has their own purpose and each has their limitations.
 For example, people will sometimes think that because I am a “doctor (of psychology)” that I can prescribe medication.
 They confuse me with a psychiatrist, who is a medical doctor, because of the title.
-Others will think that I don’t do marriage or family therapy because I don’t have the title of a “marriage and family therapist” when really a psychologist is actually trained to do marriage and family therapy and so much more than a marriage and family therapist, for example.
+Others will don’t realize I do marriage or family therapy because I don’t have the title of a “marriage and family therapist” when really a psychologist is actually trained to do marriage and family therapy and so much more than a marriage and family therapist, for example.
 Truthfully, anyone can hang out their sign and do business as a therapist, psychotherapist, counselor or many other professional sounding titles with absolutely no training or licensing.
 Very few are able to call themselves a “psychologist,” because it involves a doctorate in psychology from a properly accredited school, thousands of hours under careful supervision, and then an extensive licensing exam.
 Even the notable talk radio host, Dr. Laura, started her career with a doctorate in physiology, then only later added a masters level degree to her name.
 So Dr. Laura does not have the training or experience to call herself a psychologist.
 Confusing (and a bit misleading), isn’t it?
 Be informed about what level of help you are getting and whether it is the right choice for what you need.
 I would strongly encourage you to read more about this on my FAQ page.
 If you live in Orange County, CA it provides a comprehensive list of the most common types of therapists you will find here.
 If you live in another state or country, there may be other titles and license levels to understand, but do the research as this is one of the most important pieces of information in getting the level of experience you need.
 For your comparison, I am a licensed clinical psychologist from a doctoral program that went five years because it also included an extra year of training focusing on the integration of psychology with theology.

 Malcolm Gladwell (Outliers) writes that it takes roughly ten thousand hours of practice to achieve mastery in a field.
-So a psychologist (doctorate in psychology) already has nearly covered those five years of experience mastering the role of a therapist.
-But when a psychologist then then adds to this years of experience as a therapist, your getting someone with mastery level capabilities to help you.
+So a psychologist (doctorate in psychology licensed as a psychologist) already has nearly covered those five years of experience and more mastering the role of a therapist.
+But when a psychologist then adds to this years more of experience as a therapist, your getting someone with mastery level capabilities to help you.

 Consider a therapist outside of your insurance: